18th Century British Aesthetics

 Hence another way of putting the contrast between sense and memory, on the one hand, and imagination, on the other, is to say that the former present ideas according to “real bonds of union” whereas the latter presents ideas according to laws of association (Gerard 1759, 167).
 In this way association becomes an essential element of imagination.
 Indeed on Gerard’s view there seems, unofficially at least, to be no real difference between association and imagination—at most imagination is the locus of association.

 So when Gerard claims that the perceptions of taste can be traced to “certain exertions of imagination,” the exertions he has in mind are acts of association.
 The idea, roughly, is this.
 The reducibility of taste implies that the perceptions of taste, which are pleasures, are not natural to their objects in the way Hutcheson, for example, supposed.
-Thus objects of taste must acquire their pleasurability.
-They do so by association.
+Objects of taste must, in other words, acquire their pleasurability, and association is the mechanism by which they do so.
 Just how they do so varies, and the variations are too numerous for cataloguing here.
 There is, however, a basic mechanism to which Gerard recurs often in his explanations.
 It seems that the mind forges very strong associations between its own processes and their objects, such that any pleasure natural to a mental process will transfer to its object.
-It also seems that any process that requires the mind “to exert its activity, and put forth its strength, in order to surmount any difficulty,” is naturally pleasurable, as is the mind's consciousness of its success in surmounting any difficulty (Gerard 1759, 3).
-Hence any object whose processing is difficult enough to require the relevant exertion, but not so difficult as to prevent its success, will be regarded as pleasurable (Gerard 1759, 3–4).
-Novel objects, then, are regarded as pleasurable because their unfamiliarity renders their conception just difficult enough (Gerard 1759, 5–6).
-Sublime objects are regarded as pleasurable because their sheer scale renders their conception just difficult enough (Gerard 1759, 14).
-Imitations are regarded as pleasurable because marking resemblances between them and their originals is just difficult enough (Gerard 1759, 49–51).
-And ridiculous (i.e, humorous) objects are regarded as pleasurable because marking dissonance or inconsistency amongst their elements is just difficult enough (Gerard 1759, 66–69).
+It also seems that any process that requires the mind “to exert its activity, and put forth its strength, in order to surmount any difficulty,” is naturally pleasurable, as is the mind’s consciousness of its success in surmounting any difficulty (Gerard 1759, 3).
+Hence any object whose processing is difficult enough to require the relevant exertion, but not so difficult as to prevent its success, will give pleasure (Gerard 1759, 3–4).
+Novel objects give pleasure because their unfamiliarity renders their conception just difficult enough (Gerard 1759, 5–6).
+Sublime objects give pleasure because their sheer scale renders their conception just difficult enough (Gerard 1759, 14).
+Imitations give pleasure because marking resemblances between them and their originals is just difficult enough (Gerard 1759, 49–51).
+And ridiculous (that is, humorous) objects give pleasure because marking dissonance or inconsistency amongst their elements is just difficult enough (Gerard 1759, 66–69).

 In these and similar ways Gerard reduces internal sense to imagination.
 An important consequence of the reduction is that it allows Gerard to be neutral on the question of the primacy of the intellectual or the material with respect to objects of taste, over which internal-sense theorists and imagination theorists had divided.
 Gerard, unique among the major British theorists of his century, shows no inclination to make one sort of object prior to the other.
 Indeed, within the essay’s first pages he offers a rural prospect, a scientific discovery, a philosophical theory, a poem, and a painting, all as equally uncontroversial examples of objects of taste (Gerard 1759, 6).

-It is a complicated process by which Alison takes the object of taste to acquire its pleasurability.
-It begins with the object's eliciting some simple emotion, such as, cheerfulness, tenderness, melancholy, solemnity, elevation, terror, delicacy, grace, dignity, or majesty (Alison 1811, 57–58, 66).
+The process by which Alison takes the object of taste to acquire its pleasurability is complicated.
+It begins with the object’s eliciting some simple emotion, such as, cheerfulness, tenderness, melancholy, solemnity, elevation, terror, delicacy, grace, dignity, or majesty (Alison 1811, 57–58, 66).
 This simple emotion then awakens a train of associated ideas such that each idea is emotionally charged and each is united to each by a single associative principle, usually the principle of resemblance (Alison 1811, 53–57).
-The awakening of such a train of ideas is commonly known as “the seizing of the imagination” (Alison 1811, 8) and is naturally attended with a simple pleasure (Alison 1811, 103).
+The awakening of such a train of ideas is commonly known as “the seizing of the imagination” and is naturally attended with a simple pleasure (Alison 1811, 8, 103).
 This pleasure combines with the pleasure attending the emotion that awakens the train, and with the pleasures attending the emotions that arise from the ideas constituting the train, to form the complex pleasures attending the complex emotions of taste, namely, the emotions of beauty and of sublimity.
 The claim that the pleasures of beauty and sublimity are in this way complex is an important one, in that it obviates any need to posit a special internal sense by which the pleasures of taste arise:

 The pleasure … which accompanies the emotions of taste, may be considered not as a simple, but as a complex pleasure; and as arising not from any separate and peculiar sense, but from the union of the pleasure of SIMPLE EMOTION, with that which is annexed, by the constitution of the human mind, to the exercise of IMAGINATION.
 (Alison 1811, 103)